 Purpose

-The Medical Education Center aims to develop, manage, and implement the educational system to achieve the educational goals of the Keio University School of Medicine: "to foster a spirit of independence and self-respect, to cultivate individuals with rich humanity and deep intelligence, to possess judgment based on firm ethical values, to continue self-improvement throughout their lives, and to contribute to the welfare of humanity through medical sciences and healthcare," while also contributing broadly to the development of the Japanese medical education community.
+The Medical Education Center aims to develop, operate, and implement an educational system to achieve the educational goals of the Keio University School of Medicine: "to cultivate a spirit of independence and self-respect, to foster individuals with rich humanity and deep intelligence, to possess judgment based on firm ethical values, to continue self-improvement throughout their lives, and to contribute to human welfare through medical sciences and healthcare," while also contributing to the development of the medical education field in Japan at large.

 Organization